demorise/4ward/README.md

 import moveit_commander
 group = moveit_commander.MoveGroupCommander('panda_arm')
 ```

-A collision object is added to the planning scene (a box representing surgical table), and the rostopic "joy" is subscribed to.
+A collision object is added to the planning scene (a box representing surgical table), and the rostopic "joy" is subscribed.
 ```python
 #Add collision object to planning scene
 scene = moveit_commander.PlanningSceneInterface()